etiamz/optiscope/README.md

 _Optiscope_ is an experimental Lévy-optimal implementation of the pure lambda calculus enriched with native function calls, if-then-else expressions, & a fixed-point operator.

 Being the first public implementation of [Lambdascope] [^lambdascope] written in portable C99, it is also the first interaction net reducer capable of calling user-provided functions at native speed.
 As such, this combination allows one to interleave lazy evaluation with side effects, without resorting to external machinery like monads or algebraic effect handlers.
-In potential, Optiscope could stand as an optimal runtime system for a full-fledged lazy functional programming language, such as Haskell.
+In potential, Optiscope could stand as an optimal system for problems exhibiting vast sharing opportunities & computational intensitie.

 [Lambdascope]: https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=61042374787bf6514706b49a5a4f0b74996979a0